MetOffice/ngmo-environments/site/README.md

 ## Example sites

- * aws: Installs an uncontainerised environment on an AWS instance
+ * aws: Installs an uncontainerised environment on an AWS instance, should be adaptable to most VM types
  * apptainer: Installs a containerised environment
  * nci: Installs a containerised environment in two stages, one that requires network access and one that requires compute